 Condition Relating to Rehabilitation Source Requirement Entire site or specific domain Timing requirement Relevant section of the RMP which addresses this condition Development Consents and associated Environmental Assessments Condition 2 DA No. 31/95 All future mine rehabilitation is subject to the requirements of the Mining Rehabilitation and Environmental Management Plan (REMP).
 Entire Site All Section 2.7 SOEE for Continued operation of CSA Mine May 1995 Rehabilitation Objectives to support proposed end land use of unimproved pasture grazing.
-Long Term Objectives To produce safe and final landforms To control erosion To ensure that the site does not become a source of pollution via seepage, runoff or dust To eliminate any exposure hazard from residual chemicals or mining or processing wastes; and To provide suitable conditions for establishment of a vegetation cover, where practicable and economically feasible Medium Term Objectives To minimise the area of land requiring rehabilitation To rationalise old earthworks and level those with no further use To investigate rehabilitation techniques for those areas identified as potentially inhospitable to plant growth To rehabilitate disturbed areas, where appropriate To monitor rehabilitation success and determine the most appropriate rehabilitation techniques Short term objectives To continue to involve relevant employees in implementing work described in the rehabilitation and monitoring plan and increase employee awareness of environmental impact thereby minimising future impacts Entire Site Part 4
+Long Term Objectives To produce safe and final landforms To control erosion To ensure that the site does not become a source of pollution via seepage, runoff or dust To eliminate any exposure hazard from residual chemicals or mining or processing wastes; and To provide suitable conditions for establishment of a vegetation cover, where practicable and economically feasible Medium Term Objectives To minimise the area of land requiring rehabilitation To rationalise old earthworks and level those with no further use To investigate rehabilitation techniques for those areas identified as potentially inhospitable to plant growth To rehabilitation techniques Short term objectives To continue to involve relevant employees in implementing work described in the rehabilitation and monitoring plan and increase employee awareness of environmental impact thereby minimising future impacts Entire Site Part 4